 To freeze this dish, prepare the meal following the instructions, but don’t bake it.
 The only difference is to place the stuffed shells in a 9×13-inch aluminum pan.
 Cover it with aluminum foil and don’t forget to write the name of the dish and the instructions, along with the date.
 When you are ready to bake, take it out of the freezer, uncover it, and bake.
 Since you are baking from frozen the cook time will likely be longer.
 If stored properly, this will last up to 3 months in the freezer.

 Chicken Alfredo Stuffed Shells

-- 1 package (12 ounces) jumbo pasta shells, cooked al dente
+- 12 ounces (340 g) jumbo pasta shells, cooked al dente according to package instructions

 - 2 large eggs, room temperature, beaten

 - 1 cup (113 g) mozzarella cheese, shredded and divided